Parking Permit Information

 Parking on the main campus between the two Public Safety (DPS) kiosks off of Elm Drive is restricted.
 Anyone with a compelling reason to park in these areas must send an email request to firstname.lastname@example.org or come into our office.
 Telephone requests will not be accepted.
 Receipt of requests does not constitute approval.
 All requests will either be confirmed or denied by email.
 If you have not received a response after 48 hours, contact Transportation & Parking Services (TPS) at (609) 258-3157.
 Once approved, all vehicles will be issued a special pass either from TPS, or DPS kiosk officer, for a designated area and a specific time limit.
 All passes must be properly displayed on the vehicle dashboard.
 After hour access is at the discretion of the kiosk officer.
 At ALL times, it is the driver’s responsibility to obtain a parking permit whether through TPS or DPS.

-Parking from 2 am to 8 am, seven days a week, year round, is authorized based on University permit parking and lot only.
+Parking from 2 am to 8 am is authorized based on University permit parking in assigned lot only.
+Vehicles parked for longer than three weeks and left for "storage" will be ticketed and/or towed at the owner’s expense.
 Vehicles parked between the hours of 2 am and 8 am without a permit risk being towed or booted.
 Undergraduates may park overnight in the undergraduate lots only.
-Please note that Lots 8, 9, 11 and 18 are restricted at ALL times.
+Please note that Lots 8, 9, and 18 are restricted at ALL times.

 Drop-offs or Pick-ups: